Psychology Student Organization Leadership

-Learn about leadership opportunities available through our Psychology Student Organizations: Psychology Club/Psi Chi, Psychology International Student Association (PISA), and Industrial-Organizational Psychology Club (IOPC)
+Learn about leadership opportunities available through our Psychology Student Organizations: Association of Black Psychology Students, Industrial-Organizational Psychology Club (IOPC), Psychology Club/Psi Chi, and Psychology International Student Association (PISA).

 Interested in a paid position within the Department of Psychology?
 Student employees in Psychology Undergraduate Advising communicate with fellow students about campus opportunities and resources and while helping to manage the various functions of the Psychology Undergraduate Advising office.
 Peer advisors and student office assistants have the opportunity to work closely with psychology departmental staff and faculty, as well as gain valuable professional development skills.
 Check the University of Minnesota Employment board and the Psych Scoop for openings.